+We find (summarize results)

+The manuscript continues as follows.
+First, in section II…..

+II.
 Methods

+II.
+A. Experimental Details

-The experiment was performed at the matter of extreme conditions (MEC) endstation of the Linac Coherent Light Source (LCLS), where XFEL pulses were used to isochorically excite MgO samples consisting of 100 nm-thick layer of MgO nanoparticles deposited onto an 8 um-thick kapton substrate and confined using a binding matrix of Poly(methly methacrylate) (PMMA).
-We used pulses of duration of 30 fs (check this), with mean pulse energies of 2 mJ (check this) and an x-ray energy of 9 keV.
-The intensity of every shot was measured using an upstream nitrogen fluorescence detector (check this).
-We controlled flux density incident on the sample via a stack of Be lenses, with which we varied the focal spot diameter of XFEL pulses at the sample position from 2 to 58 um; these diameters were determined using an ablative imprint method to measure the spatial profile of the focused XFEL beam (cite http://doi.org/10.1016/j.nima.2010.12.040).
+The experiment was performed at the matter of extreme conditions (MEC) endstation of the Linac Coherent Light Source (LCLS), where XFEL pulses were used to excite MgO samples consisting of 100 nm-thick layer of MgO nanoparticles deposited onto an 8 um-thick kapton substrate and confined using a binding matrix of Poly(methly methacrylate) (PMMA).
+We used SASE pulses of duration of 30 fs (check this), with mean pulse energies of 2 mJ (check this) and a nominal x-ray energy of 9 keV.
+Variations in the mean photon energy of each pulse are monitored by a downstream dispersive spectrometer.
+The intensity of every shot was measured using an upstream nitrogen fluorescence detector (check this).(Not right) We controlled flux density incident on the sample via a stack of Be lenses, with which we varied the focal spot diameter of XFEL pulses at the sample position from 2 to 60 um; these diameters were determined using an ablative imprint method to measure the spatial profile of the focused XFEL beam (cite http://doi.org/10.1016/j.nima.2010.12.040).
 Using the full available range of focal spot sizes and a constant (unattenuated) beam intensity, we obtained incident flux densities ranging from 30 to 2000 J/cm2.

 During data collection the sample's position was rastered at a rate of 100 um (check this) between the XFEL pulses, whose repetition rate was 120 Hz.
 At every XFEL pulse the Bragg scattering signal was collected and read out from a quad CSPAD solid state detector having 800 x 800 resolution and a pixel pitch of 100 um. (cite CSPAD papers) The 8 x 8 cm2 active area of the detector subtended the range of scattering angles from 10 to 58 degrees, encompassing the 111, 200, and 220 Bragg reflections of MgO (located at x, y, and z degrees, respectively).

+II.B.
+Data Reduction and Analysis

 Several steps of processing and event selection were performed prior to generating powder diffraction patterns.
 For each event the quad CSPAD readout was corrected by subtracting pixel pedestals (measured using previously-collected dark exposures) as well common-mode noise in each of the detector’s 16 individual tiles. (cite CSPAD paper).
-Due to the small number of photon hits in a single shot (a consequence of the small sample thickness) residual ADC noise dominated the Bragg scattering signal.
-To address this we identified clusters of spatially-concentrated signal resulting from x ray photon hits, rejecting the output of noise-dominated pixels.
-The peak-finding algorithm used to do this is a standard component of the analysis pipeline for CSPAD data in low-photon count rate experiments at the LCLS, such as macromolecular imaging and crystallography. (citation needed).
+Due to the small number of photon hits in a single shot residual ADC noise often dominated the Bragg scattering signal.
+To address this we made use of a standard component of the analysis pipeline for CSPAD data in low-photon count rate experiments at the LCLS, such as macromolecular imaging and crystallography, which identifies clusters of spatially-concentrated signal resulting from x-ray photon hits, rejecting the output of noise-dominated pixels. . (citation needed).